jrpotter/notebook/notes/set/index.md

 %%ANKI
 Basic
-How does Knuth define a *dynamic* set?
+How does Cormen et al. define a *dynamic* set?
 Back: As a set that can change over time.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 Tags: adt::dynamic_set